-This Individual Glass Bead Cube of 9 represents 9³ (729) through precisely arranged dark blue glass beads on a metal wire framework.
-Part of the Montessori bead material sequence, this cube provides a concrete, visual representation of the mathematical concept of cubing, allowing children to physically explore volume and the power of nine through sensorial manipulation.
+Sold separately for flexible classroom setup, this individual Glass Bead Cube of 9 represents 9³ (729) through precisely arranged dark blue glass beads on a metal wire framework.
+Part of the Montessori bead material sequence, this cube provides a concrete, visual representation of the mathematical concept of cubing, so that children physically explore volume and the power of nine through sensorial manipulation.

 The Glass Bead Cube of 9 embodies Montessori's principle of materialized abstraction, where complex mathematical concepts become tangible through precise sensorial experience.
 This material bridges the concrete and abstract by allowing children to physically hold and examine 729 individual beads arranged as 9³.
 Through this sensorial exploration, children absorb the mathematical relationship between linear, square, and cubic dimensions before formally understanding these concepts.
 The material's beauty and precision appeal to the child's mathematical mind, fostering what Montessori called 'materialized abstractions.'
 The cube serves as a concrete representation that will later support the child's understanding of cubing in mathematics, demonstrating how sensorial experiences in early childhood lay the foundation for abstract thinking.